Mass Perturbation Theory in the 2-Flavor Schwinger Model with Opposite Masses: Two flavors

 where

-Now $\cD_+$ transforms like a Goldstone boson associated with spontaneous breaking of the chiral $U(1)$ and its effects in gauge invariant matrix elements are completely canceled by the ghost field $\cC$.
+Now $\cD_+$ transforms like a Goldstone boson associated with spontaneous breaking of the chiral $U(1)$ and as in the $n=1$ model its effects in gauge invariant matrix elements are completely canceled by the ghost field $\cC$.
 Thus we are tempted to write

-This cannot be right in general because it would imply VEVs for $O_1$ and $O_2$, and their conjugates, breaking the chiral $T_3$ symmetry spontaneously.
-But it is nevertheless a very useful short-hand because it gives the correct matrix elements for correlators with zero total power of $\cD_-$.
-These are precisely the matrix elements that are not forbidden by the conserved chiral $T_3$ symmetry, (\ref{chiral-t3}).
+But (\ref{boson2}), (\ref{tempted0}), and (\ref{tempted}) cannot be right in general because they would imply VEVs for $O_1$ and $O_2$, and their conjugates, breaking the chiral $T_3$ symmetry spontaneously.
+This cannot happen in 1+1 dimensions.~\cite{Coleman:1973ci}

+But (\ref{tempted}) is nevertheless a very useful shorthand because we can show using cluster decomposition that it gives the correct matrix elements for the correlators that are not forbidden by the conserved chiral $T_3$ symmetry, (\ref{chiral-t3}), up to the arbitrary angle $\theta$.
+To understand this, note that we know that (\ref{tempted}) works for perturbatively allowed correlators and consider two similar looking correlators